stas00/porting/transformers/fairseq-wmt19/README.md

 ### Porting the architecture code

-Now that we have the model weights and the model configuration ported, we *just* need to adjust the code copied from  `modeling_bart.py` to match fairseq's functionality.
+Now that we have the model weights and the model configuration ported, we *just* need to adjust the code copied from  `modeling_bart.py` to match `fairseq`'s functionality.

-The first step was to take a sentence, encode it and then feed to the `generate` function - for fairseq and for `transformers`.
+The first step was to take a sentence, encode it and then feed to the `generate` function - for `fairseq` and for `transformers`.

 After a few very failing attempts to get somewhere - I quickly realized that with the current level of complexity using `print` as debug will get me nowhere, and neither the basic `pdb` debugger.
 In order to be efficient and to be able to watch multiple variables and have watches that are code-evaluations I needed a serious visual debugger.
 I spent a day trying all kinds of debuggers and only when I tried `pycharm` I saw that it was the tool that I needed.
 It was my first time using `pycharm`, but I quickly figured out how to use it.